OpenDroneMap/docs/te/_sources/arguments/crop.rst.txt

 **Options:** *<positive float>*

-Automatically crop image outputs by creating a smooth buffer around the dataset boundaries, shrinked by N meters.
+Automatically crop image outputs by creating a smooth buffer around the dataset boundaries, shrunk by N meters.
 Use 0 to disable cropping.
 Default: ``3``